Shifaau9/KaizeListExporter/README.md

 ## Requirements

 This script may requires Python 3.6 or greater.
-You may need to run dependencies by running:
+You may need to install required dependencies by running following command in terminal/command prompt:

 ```bash
 python -m pip -r requirements.txt